How to decide when you can't decide

 If it feels light then you can walk for a long while but as it gets heavier you are going to need to rest every now and then and, if it’s really too heavy for you then you will struggle to move forward at all.

-If we can learn what it feels like when the backpack is getting too heavy (recognise our personal symptoms of stress), we can manage the load and take responsibility for our mental and physical health.
+If we can learn what it feels like when the backpack is getting too heavy (recognise our personal symptoms of stress), we can find ways to manage the load and look after our mental and physical health.

 LEARN: Simple ways to lighten the load